DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-3-mix.md

 ---
-title: "Angels in Amplifiers Mix"
+title: "Project 3: Angels in Amplifiers Mix"
 ---

 We'll use all we have learned so far about mixing to create a rough mix of Angels In Amplifiers song _I'm Alright_.
 You can download the project files [here](https://mtkdata.cambridgemusictechnology.co.uk/MTK006/AngelsInAmplifiers_ImAlright.zip).
 Click [here](https://previews.cambridge-mt.com/ImAlright_Preview.mp3) to listen to a mixed version of this song.
 The engineer is using some techniques that we haven't learned yet, but mix does show good use of balance, equalization, compression and reverb.